-PDA for Smart Function Tools Employed by Service Providers
+PDA for Smart Function Tools Employed by Service Suppliers(1 June 2022)

-ABS will issue a Product Design Assessment (PDA) to Smart Function tools being employed by the SP to deliver SHM or MHM services covering its data handling and data analytics.
+ABS will issue a Product Design Assessment (PDA) to Smart Function tools being employed by the SS to deliver SHM, MHM, AEM, OPM or CAA services covering its data handling and data analytics.

 The PDA is to cover both functional and applicable system review covering hardware and software utilized for the service delivery.
+The functional review for AEM, OPM and CAA excludes review of the stated quantitative performance benefits.

-- The PDA will be issued relevant to the capability to be utilized with individual systems and/or i) equipment types. - The PDA is to cover requirements as applicable in Sections 4 through 6 for the risk level ii) appropriate to the SP service and scope.
+- i) The PDA will be issued relevant to the capability to be utilized with individual systems and/or equipment types. - ii) The PDA is to cover requirements as applicable in Sections 4 through 6 for the risk level appropriate to the SS service and scope.
 The approved function, scope, and risk level are to be recorded on the PDA certificate.

-PDA for Smart Function Tools Supplied with OEM Equipment 6
+6 PDA for Smart Function Tools Supplied with OEM Equipment